MonashMath/SCI1022/programming_languages.md

 ### 1.2.4. `Mathematica`
 <a id="markdown-mathematica" name="mathematica"></a>

 `Wolfram Mathematica` is a proprietary program which is particularly well-suited for symbolic computations.
 It is an untyped language.
 It can be of interest for undergraduate students in mathematics and physics that require to make intensive use of symbolic computation. [`Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica) is less common in scientific computing and data science fields.
-On the downside, [`Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica) licenses are expensive.
+On the downside, one needs a [`Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica) license to use it.
+Monash has a `Mathematica` site-license that allows **students** to install it on their personal computers.

 Paul Cally will be the workshop leader for Mathematica.
 He has shared with us a brief description about Mathematica: